JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-02-20-tacklelegacy.md

 - fully rewrite the feature
 - or leave the feature as-is (not a problem to solve now)

 This allows you to quickly and aggressively get your app into good shape, focussing on those parts that need attention most.
-Even rewriting parts of your app suddenly becomes possible as you can derisk their roll-out with a feature toggle!
+In that way, even rewriting parts of your app suddenly becomes possible as you can derisk their roll-out with a feature toggle!

 ## 4. Master your tools
 > The right tools for the right Job;

 If you read any [book on refactoring](https://www.amazon.com/gp/product/0131177052/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0131177052&linkCode=as2&tag=jrnmls-20&linkId=e757dc2fcc803f637c8cd5c3d89c281e), you’ll quickly learn that one of the main prerequisites of it is to have proper tests in place.
-As mentioned above, legacy code usually either has no tests or is poorly tested.
+But as mentioned above, legacy code usually either has no tests or is poorly tested.

 Now I don’t really want to dive into any particular refactoring strategies here, but a great way to reduce regression while refactoring is to automate as much of the process as possible.